Should Probiotics be Taken with Food? How to Get the Most Out of Taking Probiotics

-These good bacteria are known as probiotics, and they help keep your digestive system healthy and functioning well.
-Supplements can be the most convenient way to ingest the probiotics you need to help balance your gut bacteria.[2]
-Maximize your probiotic supplementation and get the most benefits by following these recommendations.
+These good bacteria are known as probiotics, and they help support your digestive system and how it functions.
+Gut health supplements like probiotics are a convenient way to ingest the probiotics you need to help balance your gut bacteria.[1]
+Maximize your probiotic supplementation and get the most benefits by following these recommendations.†

 What are Probiotics?

 You’ve probably heard the word thrown around, but what are probiotics and how do they work?
-Probiotics are all of your gut’s natural living cultures, otherwise known as your gut’s “good bacteria.”
-The main job of these microorganisms is to keep your gut microbiome balanced by changing or encouraging your intestinal flora to repopulate.[3]
-When your gut flora is balanced and thriving, your immune system benefits as does the health of your gut.
-It’s better able to function and do its job.
-You can consume probiotics through fermented foods like yogurt and kefir, or foods with live cultures, like sauerkraut and kimchi, just to name a few.
+Probiotics are live, beneficial microbes that offer a health benefit and contribute to your gut’s good bacteria.
+The main job of these microorganisms is to keep your gut microbiome balanced by changing or encouraging your intestinal flora to repopulate.[2]
+A diverse gut microbiome is important for your gut health and your digestive system is better able to function and do its job.
+You can consume probiotics through fermented foods like yogurt and kefir, or foods with live cultures, like sauerkraut and kimchi, just to name a few.†

-Because your intestinal lining sloughs off every day, and probiotics work by attaching transiently to your intestinal lining, many probiotic supplements should be taken daily.
-The time of day doesn’t matter, but its important to take a probiotic with a meal, especially with foods and/or beverages that are not hot in temperature (see next section).
+Because your intestinal lining sloughs off every day, and probiotics work by attaching transiently to your intestinal lining, probiotic supplements should be taken daily to support a healthy gut.
+The time of day doesn’t matter, but it’s important to take probiotics with a meal, especially with foods or beverages that are not hot in temperature (see next section).
 Be sure to choose a time that fits your schedule and is easy to remember.
-Whatever time you choose to take your probiotic supplement, stick to it consistently.
+Whatever time you choose to take your probiotic supplement, stick to it consistently.†

 How to Take Probiotics

-Food helps neutralize stomach acid that can be damaging to probiotics, so always take these dietary supplements with a meal.
-Wash them down with a cold or room-temperature beverage, but don’t take probiotics with your morning cup of coffee, as heat can render the probiotic less effective
+Food helps neutralize stomach acid that can be damaging to probiotics, so it’s a good idea to take these dietary supplements with a meal.
+If taking probiotic capsules, wash them down with a cold or room-temperature beverage, but don’t take them with your morning cup of coffee, as heat can render probiotics less effective.

 How to Properly Store Probiotics